Eiríkr Hákonarson: Conquest of England

 Following Ethelred's death, the Scandinavian forces besieged London.
 According to the Encomium Emmae the siege was overseen by Eric and this may well be accurate.
 The Legendary Saga of St. Olaf indicates that Eric was present at the siege of London and a verse by Þórðr says that Eric fought "west of London" with Ulfcytel Snillingr.

-After several battles, Canute and Edmund reached an agreement to divide the kingdom but Edmund died a few months later.
-By 1017, Canute was undisputed king of all England.
+After several battles, Cnut and Edmund reached an agreement to divide the kingdom but Edmund died a few months later.
+By 1017, Cnut was undisputed king of all England.
 He divided the kingdom into four parts; Wessex he kept for himself, he gave Northumbria to Eric, East Anglia to Thorkell the Tall, and Mercia to Eadric Streona.
-Later the same year Canute had Eadric executed as a traitor.
+Later the same year Cnut had Eadric executed as a traitor.
 According to the Encomium Emmae, he ordered Eric to "pay this man what we owe him" and he chopped off his head with his axe.

 Eric remained as earl of Northumbria until his death.
 His earlship is primarily notable in that it is never recorded that he ever fought with the Scots or the Britons of Strathclyde, who were usually constantly threatening Northumbria.
 Eric is not mentioned in English documents after 1023.
-According to English sources he was exiled by Canute and returned to Norway.
+According to English sources he was exiled by Cnut and returned to Norway.
 This is very unlikely as there are no Norse records of his supposed return.
 Eric's successor as earl, Siward, cannot be confirmed as being earl of Northumbria until 1033 so Eric's death can not strictly be placed more precisely than between 1023 and 1033.
 According to the Norse sources he died of a hemorrhage after having his uvula cut (a procedure in medieval medicine) either just before or just after a pilgrimage to Rome.